The Administration Office of the Summit Lake Paiute Tribe

 POWER OUTAGES at Summit Lake can be reported to HARNEY ELECTRIC at (541) 589-4566.

 PLEASE DO NOT BOTHER TRIBAL MEMBERS AT THEIR HOMES

 Tribal employees work in the field on the Reservation not out of an office, and tribal members living on the Reservation do not have home phones!

 PLEASE, be prepared when you travel to the area of the Reservation.
 Know who to call, and where you must go for your cell phone or satellite phone to work (which mountain top, etc.).

 Bureau of Indian Affairs Police – Dial 911 in an emergency; the Humboldt County Sheriff’s Department will dispatch BIA Police to the Summit Lake Indian Reservation.

 EPA's American Indian Tribal Portal

-Click here to get get basic information on EPA's tribal programs, info on grantings and funding, federal environmental laws and regulations, and much more from the EPA's American Indian Environmental Office.
+Click here for basic information on EPA's tribal programs, grants and funding, federal environmental laws and regulations, and much more from the EPA's American Indian Environmental Office.

 Weather and Road Conditions

 WINTER ROAD CONDITIONS